Originally Published: September 5, 1995 - Last Updated / Reviewed On: November 26, 2014

 One of the primary risk factors for high cholesterol is being overweight or obese.
 A well-balanced diet can make a significant impact on your cholesterol levels.
 Consider following these general guidelines to reduce cholesterol intake:

-- Make sure that no more than 35% of your daily calorie intake comes from fat sources, including saturated, monosaturated, polyunsaturated, and trans fats.
+- Make sure that no more than 35 percent of your daily calorie intake comes from fat sources, including saturated, monosaturated, polyunsaturated, and trans fats.

 - Consume less than 200mg of cholesterol per day.